Protopolybia exigua: Description and identification

-P. exigua are small, swarm founding wasps.
+Protopolybia exigua are small, swarm founding wasps.
 One can determine the wasps' age by evaluating the darkness of the cuticle on the apical edge of the fifth gastral sternite.
 Older wasps typically exhibit darker shades relative to others in its colony.
 The front wing length is generally 4.15mm, and their wings are more rounded than other wasps.
 This round wing shape may enhance the wasp species' flying abilities and increase fitness.
 The muscle mass on P. exigua's mesosoma directly contributes to flight power; the larger the muscle, the stronger the output.
 Instead of flapping their wings, P. exigua row them due to increased wing drag.
 Mature P. exigua eggs have a complete chorion and are tinted blue with a shiny coat.
 Immature oocytes that are equal in size to mature eggs can be distinguished due to their cream and less glossy appearance.

 Nest composition

-P. exigua nests are white or light brown and exhibit domed, paper envelopes.
+Protopolybia exigua nests are white or light brown and exhibit domed, paper envelopes.
 These fibrous envelopes cover the entire comb.
 The comb is suspended from a leaf or branch by one or more peduncles, with an exit-hole on the side or bottom of the envelope.
 The nests are also observed to provide many entrance holes, which seem to be a unique feature to the species.
 On average, there are 1.7 combs and 566 cells per colony.
 While P. exigua nests typically have one comb, additional combs are sometimes found on certain nests.
 Cells with brown wafers of meconium towards the bottom indicate that there has been an emergence of new larvae; this discoloration is the result of the larva shedding its waste products during pupation.
 P. exigua tend to build their nests in locations facing west; it is suggested that this specific placement leads to higher environmental temperatures and proportionally greater foraging activity.

 Distribution and habitat

-P. exigua are found from Bolivia to southern Brazil, with particular sightings in Venezuela, Guatemala, and Colombia.
+Protopolybia exigua are found from Bolivia to southern Brazil, with particular sightings in Venezuela, Guatemala, and Colombia.
 The wasps can inhabit orange orchards and eucalyptus plantations.
 They settle in green areas surrounded by small-sized trees and bushes.
 Unlike the mud nests of Polybia emaciata and Parachartergus colobopterus that are strongly attached to stable foundations, P. exigua nests are more frequently destroyed.
 Their nests generally hang from the underside of plant leaves and tree branches.
 The nests rarely exist for more than 6 months since they are attached to leaves that eventually fall; in addition, the nests are constantly vulnerable to parasitoid infestations.
 Parasitoid nest destruction can uncouple the wasps' colony cycle from their nesting cycle and ultimately disunite the colony.